port-labs/port-docs/docs/tutorials/complete-use-cases/software-templates.md

 :::info
 The above example also creates a new Service Entity in Port, and updates the action run details.

-These steps are highly recommended, in order to keep track of the Self-Service Action run, and the created resources over time.
+These steps are highly recommended to keep track, over time, of the Self-Service Action run and created resources.
 :::

 That's it!
-You should be ready to use the provisioned actions, like shown here:
+You should be ready to use the provisioned actions, as shown here:

 ![create-service.png](../../../static/img/tutorial/complete-use-cases/software-templates/create-service.png)

 ## Summary

-Software templates are extremely useful, in order to keep high velocity of development, while maintaining high quality.
+Software templates are extremely useful, in order to keep a high velocity of development while maintaining high quality.

 Using Port Self-Service Actions, you can conveniently create and record new projects from public or private templates.